garylirocks/quickrefs/azure-networking.markdown

   - You can optionally use BGP
   - You could create UDR with a next hop type of *Virtual network gateway* (VPN gateway)

-On a route table, you could define whether virtual network gateway route propagation should happen,
+On a route table, you could define whether **virtual network gateway route propagation** should happen,
-- If it's "Disabled", the on-prem routes won't be propagated to NICs in the subnet.
+- If it's "Disabled", the on-prem routes (advertised via ER or VPN gateways) won't be propagated to NICs in the subnet.
 - This shouldn't be disabled on the "GatewaySubnet".

 ![BGP](images/azure_bgp.svg)